 A review article in the Journal of Cosmetic Dermatology highlights how collagen is currently being used and sourced, as well as its possible future uses.

-“Collagen” is already a byword when it comes to rejuvenation—a multitude of products, both prescription and over the counter, have collagen as its major component in the hope of refreshing or even turning back the clock of skin aging.
+A multitude of products, both prescription and over the counter, have collagen as one of their major components in the hope of refreshing or even turning back the clock of skin aging.

 Collagen is also readily available and easily sourced.
-Traditionally it was refined from the bone, skin and cartilage of cattle.
-While bovine-sourced collagen is still the most common, concerns about its allergenic properties as well as the rare but frightening possibility of the transmission of ‘mad cow disease’ have prompted manufacturers to look for other sources, whether artificial or synthetic.
+Traditionally it was refined from the bone, skin, and cartilage of cattle.
+While bovine-sources are still the most common, concerns about its allergenic properties as well as the rare but frightening possibility of the transmission of ‘mad cow disease’ have prompted manufacturers to look for other sources, whether artificial or synthetic.

-These potential applications, as well as possible sources for collagen, are summarized in a 2017 article in the Journal of Cosmetic Dermatology.
-While recognizing that the majority of collagen formulations is indeed used for cosmetic purposes, identifying which type of collagen should be specifically used or manufactured is less discussed.
+These potential applications, as well as possible sources, are summarized in a 2017 article in the Journal of Cosmetic Dermatology.
+While recognizing that the majority of collagen formulations are indeed used for cosmetic purposes, identifying which type should be specifically used or manufactured is less discussed.
 The authors point to type I Collagen as the most often used for rejuvenation of the skin, and recommend increasing the sourcing and development of this type.

 Written by Jay Martin, M.D.